stacks-network/stacks-blockchain-docker/README.md

 ```bash
 $ cp sample.env .env
 ```
-3. We are **not** importing V1 BNS data by default.
-If you'd like to use BNS data, [uncomment this line](https://github.com/blockstack/stacks-local-dev/blob/private-testnet/sample.env#L21) in your `.env` file
+1. V1 BNS data is **not** imported by default.
+If you'd like to use BNS data, [uncomment this line](https://github.com/blockstack/stacks-local-dev/blob/main/sample.env#L21) in your `.env` file
 ```
 BNS_IMPORT_DIR=/bns-data
 ```